Software project lab.

 Among the matters to be prepared there are EVALUATIONs.
 An evaluation shows every team member's participation rate in the project (percents) from the beginning of the project to the time of the evaluation.
 An evaluation is in fact a chart which contains every team member's name and renders percent-value to each name.
 The sum of percent values must be 100.
 Evaluation must be set together by the team.
 The signature of team-members on the cover of a documentation means their mutual agreement in the evaluation.
 Supervisors have the right of asking for records and riports on progress, on difficulties (if any), and on the actual state of the project.
 In case the team members can not agree in any part of the matter, subjective opinions must be recorded and the supervisor is to be asked for help.

-When the online teaching ends and regular attendance is allowed, documents will have to be printed.
-The printed materials must be delivered to the mailbox at the Administration of the Department of Control Engineering and Informatics (IB 316) on Monday till 14.30 on each week prescribed in the schedule.
+The printed materials must be delivered to the designated box at the Administration of the Department of Control Engineering and Informatics (IB 316) on Monday till 14.30 on each week prescribed in the schedule.
 If Monday is holiday, the materials have to be submitted during the regular class.

 Source codes must be sent by e-mail's attachement in a zipped format (Winzip7 or later).
 The e-mail is due to arrive by the printed matter's deadline.
 Source code is expected to be compilable and runnable on the local university computers in the lab.
 Besides the source code every installation and handling information should be given to help compiling and running.